PeterCamilleri/CX16/vm/sweet_16.md

 Since this is a "new" op-code, the assembler does not directly support it.

+Further, support for this instruction is optional.
+There are two steps to gaining access to this testing facility:

+1. Include the line:

+    sw16_sim_support = 1  ; Enable SW16 support the success/failure indicators.

-The include file "sweet_16_test.i65" contains macros to make this facility easier to use.
+2: The include file "sweet_16_test.i65" contains macros to make this facility easier to use.
 This file must be included after "sweet_16.i65" or "sweet_16.a65" are included.

-Here is what is added:
+When this is done, here are the macros that are added:

 Macro | Description
 ------|--------------